usegalaxy-eu/vgcn/README.md

 | qemu                                           | 2.5.0      |

 ## Building This Yourself
+Create a python virtual environment using python 3.9 and install the requirements.txt This ensures you get the correct ansible version, because some commands might fail otherwise.

 All of the images are designed to be as generic as possible so you can use them as-is.
 We will provide built images, but if you wish to build them yourself,